eslint/rfcs/designs/2022-community-eslint-org/README.md

 > stuff `jest` core thinks is neat and worth having but doesn't belong in the
 > core itself.
 The org is a way to help ensure that these projects are not
 > dependent on one person's GitHub account in case they move on.

+The beauty of having a shared org is that the release process is centralised, so no need to talk to npm about an ownership transfer and no need to fork and republish under a new name.
+Just appoint new maintainers on GitHub and they can work to restore continuity of service - a process which would be invisible to users (i.e. users might see a pause in updates but not have to make changes - the updates would just resume).

 ### Which projects should be involved?